 Singer introduces everything she will need to present the symmetry group of the hydrogen atom directly in the book.
 It is pretty cool and I think it would be a great undergraduate research topic.

-In this last part, I would like to describe a few possible tracks someone could take through the many, many topics discussed above.
+In this third part, I would like to describe a few possible tracks someone could take through the many, many topics discussed above.
 After all, there are many different possible choices and it can lead to decision paralysis.
 Of course, you are free to create your own, just make sure you have all the prerequisites to the courses you are interested in doing.
 Usually, I would be studying two topics at the same time, but you are free to do something different.
+It is assumed that you have finished the core undergraduate sequence in part I.

 Assuming you have no particular interest in any specific subfield of mathematics (or like me, you have an interest in all of them!), this is what I would recommend.